ronaldobutrus/VisualComputingRevison/source.md

 ### Question
 What are the two requirements for calculating an inverse matrix $\bold{A}^{-1}$ from $\bold{A}$ where $\bold{A}\bold{A}^{-1}=\bold{I}$.
 ### Answer
-Square matrix with non-zero determinant?
+Square matrix with non-zero determinant.
 ### Question
 How can one solve a linear system of equations $2x+3y=6$ and $4x+9y=15$ using matrices?
 ### Answer
 Express in matrix form $\bold{A}\bold{x}=\bold{b}$, calculate $\bold{A}^{-1}$.
 This gives $\bold{x} = \bold{A}^{-1}\bold{b}$.
+### Question
 # 2. Images & Colours
-### Question
 What is the range of wavelengths of visible light?
 Which colours have the longest and shortest wavelengths?
 ### Answer
 380nm (blue) to 750nm (red).